FinalsClub/karmaworld/README.md

 # Heroku Install

+KarmaNotes runs on Heroku as a webapp.
+This section addresses what was done for KarmaNotes so that other implementations of KarmaWorld can be run on Heroku.

-KarmaNotes is a Heroku application.
-Download the [Heroku toolbelt](https://toolbelt.heroku.com/).
+Before anything else, download the [Heroku toolbelt](https://toolbelt.heroku.com/).

-To run KarmaNotes on Heroku, do `heroku create` and `git push heroku master` as typical for a Heroku application.
+To run KarmaWorld on Heroku, do `heroku create` and `git push heroku master` as typical for a Heroku application.
 Set your the variable `BUILDPACK_URL` to `https://github.com/FinalsClub/heroku-buildpack-karmanotes` to use a buildpack designed to support KarmaNotes.